dakusui/jcunit/README.md

 and validation.

 ### Limitations
-* If you have multiple test methods in your test class, you cannot run only one of them.
+* If you have multiple test methods in your test class from an IDE such as IntelliJ, you cannot run only one of them.
  JCUnit has a helper class to work around the situation.
 Please refer to [Issue-125](https://github.com/dakusui/jcunit/issues/125).

 ### TODOs